Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 ### The Assumptions

 - Search is conducted based on English word.
 Words in documents are separated by white spaces
-- For simplicty, document is written in the form of a sentence, and all words are lowercase
+- For simplicty, a document is represented by a String object, and all words are lowercase
 - No non-alphabetical character in any document

 ### The Website